 The post Potato and Duck Egg Scramble appeared first on Cooking is Messy.

-Oat and Peanut Butter Energy Bites
+]]>The post Oats and Peanut Butter Energy Bites appeared first on Cooking is Messy.

-Yesterday, I taught my colleagues to make these oat and peanut butter energy bites.
+]]>Yesterday, I taught my colleagues to make these oat and peanut butter energy bites.
 They are so crazy good – oh yeah and super easy too – that I had to share the recipe with you too.

 The school year is over, so there’s a lot of office time nowadays.
 I’m happy for the time to relax, but I’m going to miss teaching and traveling all over the city.
 I think to prevent us from getting stir crazy, I was asked to do a food demo for everyone.
 So yesterday, I organized a mini demo where my colleagues and I made these no-bake, wildly simple, yet kind of addicting, snack.